Jingwen7/VAT-Variant-Annotation-Tool/README.md

 3. Percentage of reads supporting the variant versus those supporting reference reads.
 4. Gene of the variant, type of variation (substitution, insertion, deleteion, CNV, etc.) and their effect (missense, silent, intergenic, etc.).
 The API documentation is available here: https://rest.ensembl.org/#VEP
-5. The minor allele frequency of the variant if available.
+5. The minor allele and minor allele frequency of the variant if available.
 6. Additional annotations: genotype, rsid, minor_allele_freq, minor_allele, clin_sig, transcript_id, gene_id, impact, gene_symbol, biotype, polyphen_prediction, and sift_prediction.
 NOTE: there might be multiple transcript_id, gene_id, gene_symbol, polyphen_prediction, sift_prediction for each variant.